KutbuddinKhan/Machine-Learning-Mastery/6_EDA_Univariate/readme.md

 df.head()
 ```

-- **df.head()**: Displays the first 5 rows of the dataset to get an overview of the data.
+- **df.head()**: Displays the first 5 rows of the dataset to get an initial understanding of the data.

 ### 3. Analyzing Categorical Data

+Univariate analysis of categorical data focuses on visualizing the frequency or proportion of categories within a single variable.

 #### a.
 Countplot

-To visualize the distribution of categorical variables, we use a count plot.
+A count plot is useful for visualizing the distribution of categories in a categorical variable.

 ```python
 sns.countplot(x='Survived', data=df)